Admissions FAQ

 How do I audition?

-All applicants (undergraduate and Master of Music) must play an audition on the instrument that they intend to study as their principal applied instrument while at university.
+All applicants (Bachelor of Music, Joint Degrees Bachelor of Music and Bachelor of Commerce, and Master of Music) must play an audition on the instrument that they intend to study as their principal applied instrument.
 The main purpose of the audition is to assess your potential and your capacity to successfully complete the applied requirements of the music degree program.
 The audition panel will assess:

 • Your technique.
 Do you have the technical skills necessary for continued progress at the university level?